 Isolating total RNA, minus the RNases using Trizol

 Fortunately, there are ways to inactivate RNases and avoid this sticky mess.
-As well as the methods mentioned in Nick’s earlier article here in the Nucleic Acid Purification channel Guanidinium thiocyanate-phenol-chloroform extraction is commonly employed.
+The Nucleic Acid Purification channel Guanidinium thiocyanate-phenol-chloroform extraction is commonly employed.
 This uses a pink colored chemical solution called TRIzol from Invitorgen, which was first applied for RNA extraction by Piotr Chomczynski and Nicoletta Sacchi in 1987.

 TRIzol is a powerful protein denaturant that breaks down protein cell components and inactivates all enzymes, including RNases.
 TRIzol extraction typically uses acidic phenol-chloroform to confine total RNA in a clear aqueous phase while proteins and cell debris end up in the pink organic layer.
 RNA can be recovered by precipitation with ethanol, washed and then redissolved in water.